SuperDARN/pydarn/docs/user/hardware.md

 # Accessing Hardware File Information

-SuperDARN Radar hardware information is stored in hardware files located [here](https://github.com/SuperDARN/hdw). pyDARN pulls down the hardware files from the `master` branch on the [repository](https://github.com/SuperDARN/hdw) to obtain geographical and hardware information for plotting functionality.
+SuperDARN Radar hardware information is stored in hardware files located [here](https://github.com/SuperDARN/hdw). pyDARN pulls down the hardware files from the `main` branch on the [repository](https://github.com/SuperDARN/hdw) to obtain geographical and hardware information for plotting functionality.

 Users can also read and access these hardware files information by using the function `read_hdw_file`.
 ``` python